He could feel a lump in his throat, making it difficult for him to swallow. But it didn’t hurt so Terry Pipes was in no rush to see his GP.

 According to the Office of National Statistics, around 38,600 people were diagnosed with head and neck cancer in 2016.
 Around 10 per cent of patients admitted to Hull Royal Infirmary or Castle Hill Hospital have swallowing problems at any given time.

-Nicola Morton, a speech and language therapist working for Hull and East Yorkshire Hospitals NHS Trust, said she was delighted to see Terry was well on the road to recovery.
+Nicola Morton, a speech and language therapist working for Hull University Teaching Hospitals NHS Trust, said she was delighted to see Terry was well on the road to recovery.

 She said: “This can happen after strokes or if they are living with cancer, brain tumours, head injuries or neurological and respiratory conditions.